 Executing queries/updates using the sparql command produces the corresponding results for the command.
 This means that for queries it produces information about the results and for updates it produces a success/failure message as appropriate.
-To change the query optimizer configuration, see Cray Graph Engine (CGE) Optimizer Configuration.

 For more information about the sparql command, see the cge-cli-sparql(1) man page.